adap/flower/baselines/fedvssl/README.md

 The pre-training in the paper was conducted on Kinectics-400, which takes a considerable amount of time without access to server-grade hardware (~5 days with a RTX 3090).
 As a result, we provide the following command to do pre-training on UCF-101, in order to validate FedVSSL.

 In this experiment, we simulate the cross-silo scenario with UCF-101 video data that distributed among 5 clients.
 We did the FL pre-training of CtP SSL for 20 rounds followed by fine-tuning the whole network on UCF-101 video data.
-The `conf/base.yaml` file contains all the details about the pre-training and fine-tuning setup.
+The `conf/base.yaml` file contains all the details about the pre-training setup.

 To start the pre-training one can use the following command:
 ```bash